Keswick, Cumbria

 Keswick (/ˈkɛzɪk/ KEZ-ik) is a market town and civil parish in the Cumberland unitary authority area of Cumbria, England.
 It lies within the Lake District National Park, just north of Derwentwater and 4 mi from Bassenthwaite Lake.
 The parish had a population of 4,658 at the 2021 census.

 There is evidence of prehistoric occupation of the area, but the first recorded mention of the town dates from the 13th century, when Edward I of England granted a charter for Keswick's market, which has maintained a continuous 700-year existence.
-The town was an important mining area, and from the 18th century has been known as a holiday centre; tourism has been its principal industry for more than 150 years.
+The town was an important mining area and has been known as a holiday centre from the 18th century; tourism has been its principal industry for more than 150 years.
 Its features include the Moot Hall; a modern theatre, the Theatre by the Lake; one of Britain's oldest surviving cinemas, the Alhambra; and the Keswick Museum and Art Gallery in the town's largest open space, Fitz Park.
 Among the town's annual events is the Keswick Convention, an Evangelical gathering attracting visitors from many countries.

 Keswick became widely known for its association with the poets Samuel Taylor Coleridge and Robert Southey.
 Together with their fellow Lake Poet William Wordsworth, based at Grasmere, 12 mi away, they made the scenic beauty of the area widely known to readers in Britain and beyond.
 In the late 19th century and into the 20th, Keswick was the focus of several important initiatives by the growing conservation movement, often led by Hardwicke Rawnsley, vicar of the nearby Crosthwaite parish and co-founder of the National Trust, which has built up extensive holdings in the area.

-Name
+Toponymy

 The town is first recorded in Edward I's charter of the 13th century, as "Kesewik".
 Scholars have generally considered the name to be from the Old English, meaning "farm where cheese is made", the word deriving from "cēse" (cheese) with a Scandinavian initial "k" and "wīc" (special place or dwelling), although not all academics agree.
-George Flom of the University of Illinois (1919) rejected that derivation on the grounds that a town in the heart of Viking-settled areas, as Keswick was, would not have been given a Saxon name; he proposed instead that the word is of Danish or Norse origin, and means "Kell's place at the bend of the river".
-Among the later scholars supporting the "cheese farm" toponymy are Eilert Ekwall (1960) and A. D. Mills (2011) (both Oxford University Press), and Diana Whaley (2006), for the English Place-Name Society.
+George T. Flom of the University of Illinois Urbana-Champaign (1919) rejected that derivation on the grounds that a town in the heart of Viking-settled areas, as Keswick was, would not have been given a Saxon name; he proposed instead that the word is of Danish or Norse origin and means "Kell's place at the bend of the river".
+Among the later scholars supporting the "cheese farm" toponymy are Eilert Ekwall (1960) and A.D.
+Mills (2011) (both Oxford University Press), and Diana Whaley (2006), for the English Place-Name Society.
 (Note: Other suggested derivations include "kesh" (water hemlock), "Ketelswick" (after a supposed Viking settler) and "kis" (a Norwegian term for iron pyrites).
 Among those espousing the "cheese-farm" origin, Ekwall and Whaley equate the name of Keswick with that of the London area Chiswick; Whaley writes that the former's "K" is due to Scandinavian influence.)